hammytheham/trexplot/README.md

 ## To install

+This doesn't work well yet...
+Will get it working some moon in the future....
 `pip install -i https://test.pypi.org/simple/ trexplot==1`

-This doesn't works well yet...
-Will figure out some moon in the future....

 Just `git clone` this repo for the time being

-## To get stuff to work stuff
+## To get stuff to work

 We supply a set of example .tec files.
 Move the TestFiles folder somewhere else.